toolfactory/jvm-driver/README.md

 ## Usage

-To create a driver a driver instance you should use this code:
+To create a driver instance you should use this code:
 ```java
 io.github.toolfactory.jvm.Driver driver = io.github.toolfactory.jvm.Driver.getNew();
 ```